harshith12345/ALLOK/README.md

 # ALLOK
-New HTML CSS Project with frunt End design provided
+New HTML CSS Project with front End design provided